Frederick S. Strong: Legacy

 Battery Strong, a Coast Artillery firing position at Fort Rosecrans, California was named for Strong.
 It operated from 1937 until it was deactivated in 1946.
 The site of Battery Strong is now part of the Naval Supply Center (NSC) San Diego Annex at Naval Base Point Loma.
 There are some remaining traces of the battery, but the location is not open to the public.

 Family

 In 1883, Strong married Alice Marion Johnson (1863–1936).
-They were the parents of Frederick William Strong Jr. (1887–1986).The younger Strong graduated first in the West Point class of 1910 and served in the Army before pursuing a business career in Detroit.
+They were the parents of Frederick William Strong Jr. (1887–1986).
+The younger Strong graduated at the top of the West Point class of 1910, served in the Army, and later pursued a business career in Detroit.
 He attained the rank of brigadier general before retiring from the military in 1946.